spaceKid28/newsClassification/README.md

 STEP 1 (SCRAPE FROM INTERNET):
 In this step, we pull article text from the HackerNews api.
 HackerNews is a ycombinator site that provides news articles about the technology industry.
-The webscraping files are already located in the cluster, simply naviage here: cd /home/hadoop/belincoln/newsClassification/sentiment_analysis and run these commands. you can change --num-stories to a larger number for a true batch pull (1000 took about 10 minutes)
+The webscraping files are already located in the cluster, simply navigate here: cd /home/hadoop/belincoln/newsClassification/sentiment_analysis and run these commands. you can change --num-stories to a larger number for a true batch pull (1000 took about 10 minutes)

     python hackerNews_batch.py --num-stories 500 --output data/